beeware/toga/docs/tutorial/tutorial-2.rst

 .. literalinclude:: /../examples/tutorial2/tutorial/app.py
    :language: python

+In order to render the icons, you will need to move the icons folder into the same directory as your app file.

 Here are the :download:`Icons <./resources/icons.zip>`

 In this example, we see a couple of new Toga widgets - :class:`.Table`,